TheNistalgiaProject/SM64-Nistalgia/README.md

 ## Description
  Hello!
-Welcome to Nistalgia its a mod that makes your experience a whole lot better
+Welcome to Nistalgia its a Mod that Makes your Experience a whole lot Better

 **DISCLAIMER** This project is a work in progress and things may change over time